-Supervision: Lauren Bylsma, PhD; Dana Rofey, PhD; Holly Swartz, MD; Jay Fournier, PhD; Kelly Forster Wells, LCSW
+Supervision: Lauren Bylsma, PhD; Holly Swartz, MD; Kelly Forster Wells, LCSW; Ran Li, MD

-The Center for Advanced Psychotherapy (CAP) is an outpatient clinic that specializes in delivering evidence-based treatments for patients with unipolar depression, bipolar disorder, and anxiety disorders in children, adolescents and adults.
-Additional opportunities exist for trainees interested in behavioral medicine and care of gender and sexual minority youth.
-Supervision will be provided in evidence-based therapies including interpersonal psychotherapy (IPT), interpersonal and social rhythm therapy (IPSRT,) Cognitive Behavioral Therapy (CBT), and Motivational Interviewing for the treatment of issues related to mental health.
-CBT will be the primary modality for child and adolescent cases, with a focus on 8-17yo youth with unipolar depression or anxiety disorders.
+The Center for Advanced Psychotherapy (CAP) is an outpatient clinic that specializes in delivering evidence-based treatments for patients with unipolar depression, bipolar disorder, anxiety disorders, and personality disorders in children, adolescents and adults.
+Supervision will be provided in evidence-based therapies including interpersonal psychotherapy (IPT), interpersonal and social rhythm therapy (IPSRT,) Cognitive Behavioral Therapy (CBT), and Mentalization Based Therapy (MBT).
+CBT will be the primary modality for child and adolescent cases, with a focus on 8-17 year old youth with unipolar depression or anxiety disorders.
+MBT will be used to treat individuals with borderline and narcissistic personality disorders.
 Practicum opportunities include participation as therapists and assessors in an NSF-funded randomized trial examining process factors associated with psychotherapy outcomes in depressed adults using IPT or CBT approaches.
-Training in the theory and implementation of evidence-based psychotherapies, in combination with pharmacotherapy (for adults or youth) as needed.
+Training in the theory and implementation of evidence-based psychotherapies will be provided, in combination with pharmacotherapy (for adults or youth) as needed.
 Interns will be expected to participate in individual supervision, group supervision, and carry a small caseload of adult and/or child outpatients.
+Those who wish to learn MBT will be expected to continue with those cases after the rotation ends, with on-going supervision from Dr. Li, for a full year of therapy.